herkahahaha/react-hook/README.md

 but still missing 'useEffect', its fasting cool and we also to build custom hooks

-['you can learn from here', 'thenetninja'] (https://www.youtube.com/watch?v=6RhOzQciVwI&list=PL4cUxeGkcC9hNokByJilPg5g9m2APUePI)
+[you can learn from here, thenetninja] (https://www.youtube.com/watch?v=6RhOzQciVwI&list=PL4cUxeGkcC9hNokByJilPg5g9m2APUePI)

 ### `npm start`